JayaAnim/Minimax/README.md

 # Installation

-To get started with this project, simply activate the virtual environment that comes with the repository:
+To install the necessary dependencies for this project, you can use pip with the included requirements.txt file:

 First, ensure that you have Python 3 installed on your system.
 If you do not have Python 3 installed, you can download it from the official website: https://www.python.org/downloads/

-Navigate to the project directory in your terminal or command prompt.

-Activate the virtual environment using the following command:
+Next, create a new virtual environment using the venv module that comes with Python 3:
+    python3 -m venv env

+Activate the virtual environment:
     On macOS and Linux:
-    source minimaxEnv/bin/activate
+        source env/bin/activate
     On Windows:
-    .\minimaxEnv\Scripts\activate

-Once the virtual environment is activated, you can start working with the project.
-All the necessary dependencies are included in the virtual environment, so you don't need to install anything.

-Note: If you want to use a different Python interpreter or package manager, you can create a new virtual environment and install the dependencies using the requirements.txt file (pip install -r requirements.txt).
+        .\env\Scripts\activate

+Install the dependencies using the following command:
+    pip install -r requirements.txt

+This will install all the required packages specified in the requirements.txt file.

+Note: If you are using a different package manager like Anaconda or Miniconda, the commands may be slightly different.

 # Usage

+To start the program:
-To begin using the program simply type the command python3 connectM.py N M H.
+    python3 connectM.py N M H

 1) N will be a number that is greater than or equal to 3 and less than or equal to 10.
    N is the board size (Example: 10 will be a 10x10 board)